ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 Static Files
 --------------

 Many static files are available in the `"fix" directory <https://noaa-ufs-srw-pds.s3.amazonaws.com/index.html#fix/>`__ of the SRW Data Bucket.
 If users prefer not to download the tar file with the current release data in :numref:`Section %s <DownloadingStagingInput>` above, they can download static files individually from the `"fix" directory <https://noaa-ufs-srw-pds.s3.amazonaws.com/index.html#fix/>`__ of the SRW Data Bucket using the ``wget`` command for each required file.
+A list of ``wget`` commands with links is provided :ref:`here <StaticFilesList>` for the release v2.0.0 data.

 The environment variables ``FIXgsm``, ``TOPO_DIR``, and ``SFC_CLIMO_INPUT_DIR`` indicate the path to the directories where the static files are located.
 After downloading the experiment data, users must set the paths to the files in ``config.sh``.
 Add the following code or alter the variable paths if they are already listed in the ``config.sh`` file: